 Herbs can be started from seed or planted as plants.
 Planting herb plants is easier than starting them from seed, but if you are on a tight budget, starting herbs from seeds is not that difficult.

-Once you have you have planted your herb garden, make sure that it gets 2 inches of rain a week.
+Once you have you have planted your herb garden, make sure that it gets 2 inches of water every week.

 Taking the time to plant an herb garden is very satisfying and easy.
 By starting an herb garden and growing herbs, you can add beauty to your garden and flavor to your kitchen.